flaviocopes/vuehandbook/02-vue-first-app/index.md

 ### Use the Vue CLI locally

-The first is to install the Vue CLI on your computer, and run the command
+The first is to install the Vue CLI on your computer and run the command

 ```bash
 vue create <enter the app name>